IBM/cloud-native-starter/README.md

 # Cloud Native Starter for Java and Node.js

-This project contains sample code that shows how to build cloud-native applications with Java and Node.js and deploy them to Kubernetes and Istio.
+This project contains sample code that shows how to build cloud-native applications with JavaEE and Node.js and deploy them to Kubernetes and Istio.

 The project showcases the following functionality:

+* JavaEE (with MicroProfile) and Node.js microservices
-* Chained invocations
+* Distributed tracing
-* Traffic management (A/B, canary)
+* Traffic management
-* Polyglot Java and JavaScript microservices
-* Circuit breaker and fallbacks
+* Resiliency via fallbacks and circuit breakers
+* REST APIs implementations incl. documentation
+* REST API invocations
 * Distributed logging
 * Metrics
 * Authentication and authorization
-* APIs incl. documentation
 * Configuration
-* Deployments (helm, yaml)
+* Deployments

 This diagram shows the key components: